recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Vana sat with an arrested look in the sunny round.
 At last she spoke.
 “Fathers as well as mothers have praise from children....
 I do not know—I do not remember—if it was ever otherwise.”

-“Praise, but not so great praise.{100}”
+“Praise, but not so great praise.”

 “When the people from the hills came against us, four barley harvests since, and broke down the wall and poured through the ways and struck against the houses, Mardurbo fought mightily in our doorway.
 I also fought, but Mardurbo fought with great blows.
 Did not the children praise him then?”